-"This Mineral Resource upgrade is the fifth in as many years for the company at its flagship Apollo Hill Asset.
-We have made a significant step forward by fully embracing a conventional bulk mining and heap leach processing trajectory.
+"This Mineral Resource upgrade is the sixth consecutive upgrade for the Company at our flagship Apollo Hill Gold Project.
+Once again, we have made a significant step forward with the resource under a conventional and efficient bulk mining and heap leach processing trajectory.